astanush/ux/README.md

-# UX and interaction design resources
+# UX process and tools resources

-A collection of articles, books, thought leaders, case studies, and tool on various topics.
+A collection of articles, books, thought leaders, case studies, and tools related to the various disciplines of UX.

 [Content strategy and planning](content.md)